samestrin/image-manipulation-api-digital-ocean/README.md

 ### Installation

-To install and use image-manipulation-api-digital-ocean, follow these steps:
+To install image-manipulation-api-digital-ocean, follow these steps:

 Clone the Repository: Begin by cloning the repository containing the image-manipulation-api-digital-ocean to your local machine.